Oleksiy-Zhukov/Tableau-Projects/Fifa-Players/README.md

 Welcome to the Fifa Players Dashboard repository!
 This project contains a Tableau [dashboard](https://public.tableau.com/shared/S9Y78ZNF7?:display_count=n&:origin=viz_share_link) that analyzes Netflix's movie and TV show data.

 ## About the Dashboard
+The Fifa Players dashboard provides an interactive visualization of various aspects of the football fifa players, their clubs and countries.

 ## Preview
 <img src="https://github.com/Oleksiy-Zhukov/Tableau-Projects/assets/75014961/bcd7eac5-1e6b-43cb-84ea-883f4b27ae50">

 ## How to Use